apexfarm/ApexTestKit/README.md

 | withChildren(SObjectType objectType, SObjectField referenceField, Integer size) | Establish one to many relationship between the previous working on sObject and the current sObject. |
 | withParents(SObjectType objectType, SObjectField referenceField, Integer size) | Establish many to one relationship between the previous working on sObject and the current sObject. |

-The following APIs without a third param at the last, indicate the associated sObjects won't be created, rather it will look up the previously created sObjects with the same type. **Note**: Once these APIs are used, please make sure there are sObjects with the same type created previously, and only created once.
+The following APIs without a third param at the last, indicate they will back reference the previously created sObjects within the statement, and no new records will be created. **Note**: Once these APIs are used, please make sure there are sObjects with the same type created previously, and only created once.
 | Keyword API | Description                                                  |
 | ----------- | ------------------------------------------------------------ |
 | withChildren(SObjectType objectType, SObjectField referenceField) | Establish one to many relationship between the previous working on sObject and the current sObject. |